emilianoyoung/ai/_posts/2019-12-09-improve-cyber-supply-chain-risk-management-with-microsoft-azure.md

 related:
   - title: "The AI Eye: AWS Announce New SageMaker Capabilities and Wipro Launching Advanced Cloud SOC Services with Microsoft Azure Sentinel"
-    excerpt: "Wipro Limited (NYSE:WIT) is launching an advanced cloud Security Operations Centre (SOC) services using Microsoft (NasdaqGS:MSFT) Azure Sentinel.
-This will see Wipro provide \"managed cloud SOC services with built in Artificial Intelligence (AI) and Orchestration capabilities for rapid threat detection and response for its clients across hybrid ..."
+    excerpt: "Today, with these launches, we are bringing these concepts to machine learning developers for the very first time.\" Wipro Limited (NYSE:WIT) is launching an advanced cloud Security Operations Centre (SOC) services using Microsoft (NasdaqGS:MSFT) Azure Sentinel.
+This will see Wipro provide \"managed cloud SOC services with built in Artificial ..."
     publishedDateTime: 2019-12-04T17:39:00Z
     sourceUrl: https://www.marketwatch.com/press-release/the-ai-eye-aws-announce-new-sagemaker-capabilities-and-wipro-launching-advanced-cloud-soc-services-with-microsoft-azure-sentinel-2019-12-04
     type: article